-Through the years Klein Bonaire has had its fair share of owners who either used the island to make a profit or to simply keep their goats.
-In 1995 a letter was sent to the government of Bonaire requesting a permit to build a hotel on the island.
-Knowing that this would wreck the reefs, eliminate the turtle and waterfowl nesting grounds and kill many of the native plants and animals, a local movement was started to buy the island.
-On December 30, 1999 the purchase contract was signed and in November 2001 Klein Bonaire was finally designated an internationally protected area.
-To this day, the islands as well as the water surrounding it are part of the Bonaire National Marine Park managed by STINAPA.
+Over the years, several shareholders have used the island to generate profits or keep goats.
+In 1995 a letter was sent to the government of bonaire with the request for a building permit.
+The plan was to build a hotel on klein bonaire.
+Knowing that this would destroy the corals, turtle and waterfowl away and let native plants die, a local movement was started to buy klein bonaire.
+The purchase agreement was signed on 30 december 1999.
+In november 2001, klein bonaire was designated an internationally protected nature reserve.
+The islands, as well as the surrounding water, are parts of the bonaire national marine park, managed by stinapa.

 Klein Bonaire is home to a long stretch of white-sandy beach called No Name Beach.
 This beach is an excellent place to relax, sunbathe and enjoy the beauty of unspoiled nature.
 It also offers easy access to the sea, making swimming even more delightful.

 Klein Bonaire is surrounded by a beautiful coral reef, where thousands of tropical fish are hidden.
 Would you like to explore underwater life but have little experience with snorkeling?
 Then it is best to start right in front of the beach, where the boat has dropped you off.
 If you are a more experienced, walk south over the beach until you reach a yellow post.
 Here you will find an open area in the coral reef so that you can easily enter the water.
 From here you can snorkel along with the current towards no name beach.